Frequently Asked Questions

 Should I include my time when pricing 3D prints?

 Yes — especially for Etsy and other selling platforms.
 Time spent on design, slicing, print monitoring, removal, post-processing, packaging, and customer service all has value.
 Even at a modest £10/hour, 30 minutes of work adds £5 to your cost.
-The Pro calculator includes a labour rate field.
+The free calculator includes a labour rate field.

 Ready to calculate your print cost?